 Compost is screened to separate compost particles in order to achieve one or more separate size grades of compost.
 Screening is also performed to remove large physical contaminants including glass, metal, plastics and stones.
 Oversize material may be blended back into the process as a bulking agent.

 Screened compost must be managed appropriately.
 This is both in terms of ensuring adequate areas to effectively screen and separate contaminants, and to ensure that both the contaminants that are screened out post process and the finished compost are not allowed to come into contact with new feedstock materials.
-Cross contamination may result in a sanitised batch being contaminated with animal by products waste and biodegradable wastes, and may limit the markets/ disposal points for the operator.
+Cross contamination may result in a sanitised batch being contaminated with untreated (thus, not sanitised) biodegradable wastes, and may limit the markets/ disposal points for the operator.

 Site design should take account of the space required for screening and refining to ensure cross-contamination is avoided.